 SER is committed to increasing the diversity of its membership and supporting an inclusive environment for everyone.
 We strive to promote the inclusion of faculty and students from diverse backgrounds, geographic areas, beliefs and orientations.
-Our new large-scale initiative, SER Visits, was developed with this mission in mind.
-SER Visits will engage epidemiologists and epidemiologists-in-training in the Society by having highly regarded SER researchers visit a diverse range of institutions.
+Our new large-scale initiative, SERvisits, was developed with this mission in mind.
+SERvisits mutually engages epidemiologists and epidemiologists-in-training in the Society by having highly regarded SER researchers visit a diverse range of institutions, and having these institutions then choose individuals from under-represented backgrounds to attend the annual SER meeting.
 As a part of the visit:

 The SER researcher will be give an interactive presentation in their area of expertise and meet with students, fellows, and junior faculty—in groups and one-on-one.

 Epidemiologists-in-training will be eligible to apply for travel support, including the Susser-Stein Inclusion Award, specifically designated for individuals at SERvisits institutions to travel to and attend the annual SER meeting.

 Travel Scholarships are sponsored by SER and the Columbia University Department of Epidemiology Susser-Stein Inclusion Award

 SERvisits are currently being scheduled for the 2022 – 2023 years!

 Dr. Magdalena Cerda Visits University of California, MERCED!

 “Understanding and Reversing the Tide of the Opioid Overdose Epidemic”